-Remember that these numbers indicate the capacity of the tank.
-The actual amount of the agent present inside might be higher or lower depending on how much charge the extinguisher has.
+Remember that these numbers indicate the capacity of the tank only.
+The actual amount of the agent present inside might be lower depending on how much charge the extinguisher has.
 Read our article on inspecting your fire extinguisher to know how much is left in a fire extinguisher.

 What Size Fire Extinguisher for My House?

-A house fire is usually short-range and can be put out by 1kg of a dry powder extinguisher.
-However, the size of your house and the fire’s origin is a major factor to consider when deciding the fire extinguisher’s size for your home.
+Small interior or exterior house fires are usually low intensity and can be put out by a dry powder extinguisher.
+However, the size of your house and the type of fire are major factors to consider when deciding the fire extinguisher’s size for your home.

-According to the National Fire Protection Association (NFPA), the recommendations for the fire extinguisher size and weight for the house are:
+According to the National Fire Protection Association (NFPA), the recommendations for the fire extinguisher size and weight for a house are:

-- The garage with inflammable objects should have a 3A: 40B-C or 5-10 pounds fire extinguisher installed.
+- The garage should have a 5-10 pounds or 3A: 40B-C or fire extinguisher

 What Size Fire Extinguisher for My Apartment?

-- Whether the building has automatic sprinklers, standpipe, hose, or other protection amenities.
+- Whether the building has automatic sprinklers, standpipe, hose or other protections

-Usually, a 5-pound fire extinguisher is easy to grab, store and use in small-range apartment fires.
+Usually, a 5-pound fire extinguisher is easy to grab, store and use for apartment fires.